-The intermediate level describes the various action primitive actions.
+The intermediate level describes the various primitive actions.
 These primitive actions are defined in such a way as to enable the maximum range of mappings.
-Specifically, primitive actions are defined so that they either carry out a computation or access object memory, but never both.
+Specifically, a primitive action either carries out a computation or accesses object memory, but never both.
 This approach enables clean mappings to a physical model, even those with data organizations different from that suggested by the specification.
 In addition, any re-organization of the data structure will leave the specification of the computation unaffected.